 Lindenwood University is hosting the 30th Annual Midwest Research-to-Practice Conference in Adult, Continuing, Community and Extension Education.
 The conference, which will be from Sept.
 21 to 23 at Ameristar Casino in St. Charles, Mo., provides a forum each year for practitioners and researchers to discuss practices, concepts, evaluation, and research studies to improve practices in the education of adults.
 This year over 40 papers were accepted for presentation from across the nation and even the world.

-The Lindenwood University Theatre Department will present its summer play, “Harvey,” at 7:30 p.m. on July 17, 18, 24 and 25 in the school’s Emerson Black Box Theater, located in the J. Scheidegger Center for the Arts.
+The Lindenwood University Theatre Department will present the comedy “The Folks Next Door” at 7:30 p.m. on Sept.
+29 and 30 and Oct.
+1 in the university’s Emerson Black Box Theater.

 Former St. Louis Cardinal and National Baseball Hall of Famer Lou Brock will host the 19th Annual Lou Brock Golf Classic on Monday, Sept.
 26, at Bogey Hills Country Club in St. Charles, Mo.
 All proceeds from the event will benefit Lindenwood University athletics and the Lou Brock Scholarship Fund.

 Beginning this fall, Lindenwood University-Belleville will increase its undergraduate degree programs by nearly twofold.
 New to the list of approved academic programs are bachelor of arts degrees in English, accounting, marketing, finance, and sports management, as well as a bachelor of fine arts in acting.